Agriculture — Samridh Krishi

 6

-Maharishi Mahesh Yogi Ramayan Vishwavidyalaya (MMYRV) was formally established in Ayodhya in June 2025 and commenced its first academic session 2025–26, offering UG, PG and Diploma programmes.
-Mahatma Buddha Agricultural and Technological University in Kushinagar was also funded in the state budget.
+Maharishi Mahesh Yogi Ramayan Vishwavidyalaya (MMYRV) was formally established in Ayodhya in June 2025 and commenced its first academic session 2025–26, offering UG, PG and Diploma programmes across multiple faculties.

 Medical college every district · ₹30k cr health parks · Double ambulances · TB-free UP by 2025